db-migrate/english-docs/Developers/contributing.md

 If you realize, you need this new behavior, create a new function and functions get deprecated if your new functionality is going to replace it in one of the next major releases.

+### Creating your own driver

+While you create your own driver, you've got the freedom to do it without binding to any existing codestyles and conventions.
+But keep in mind, you're responsible for your driver and if you want it to be officially supported by db-migrate, you still need to all conventions like you would do on a normal contribution.